lenskikh/ComfyUI-Prompt-Worker/README.md

 * Added styles: weather, photographic style, cinematic style
 * Added a new diagram to the workflows folder that shows how you can combine translation and handwritten prompts

-Updated July 10, 2025:
-Style settings are completely moved to external files.
-You can now edit the lists yourself

 Updated June 25, 2025
 * Minor update.
 Add scheme with translator node.

-Updated August 27, 2024:
-* Added scheme for GGUF(Flux).
-With a little adaptation you can use NF4.

-Updated August 13, 2024:
-* All tokens are converted to lower case, that is, BW and bw are the same thing for the plugin.
-* Added a new scheme in the workflows directory.
-It cleans the prompt before generation.
-* Added word replacement function.
-In the blacklist, write the word you want to replace, then put a vertical line followed by the token that you want to see in the prompt.
-For example, <code>sea|beach with palms</code> sea will be replaced with beach with palms
-* Fixed a bug with lore names not being deleted.
-Now deletes in 100% of cases.
+Updated July 10, 2025:
+* Style settings are completely moved to external files.
+You can now edit the lists yourself

 ### Installation